operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

   // optional flag to control generating major-version channels, defaults to _false_ if unspecified GenerateMajorChannels?: bool

+  // optional flag to prefer major- or minor-version channels, when both are generated and identical in stability and version ChannelTypePreference?: bool

   // optional candidate channel
   Candidate?: {
     Bundles: [...#ImageEntry]